 Called to Write

-My writing journey began as assistant editor at American Veteran magazine, where I researched and wrote about American wars past and present.
-During that time, I married a Naval officer and embarked on a mostly sweet (but sometimes bitter) journey as a military spouse.
+I landed my first writing job as assistant editor at AMVETS’ American Veteran magazine, where I researched and wrote about American military history.
+During that time, as two chaotic wars were underway, I married a Navy guy who I’d dated since high school.
+Together, we embarked on a mostly sweet (but sometimes bitter) journey as a military couple.

 Since then, our change of geography every few years has led me into nonprofit, community, and corporate communication roles.
 My favorites include working for the American Red Cross, the Coronado Police Department, Novartis, and the Lutheran Church of Guam, where I organized family service trips to an orphanage in The Philippines.